PMBOK 8 Organizational Tailoring for PMP 2026

 Best answer: B

 After this section, move into project-level tailoring so organizational fit can be combined with the actual shape of the work.
-When your practice misses come from importing a favorite model into the wrong environment, use the free PMP 2026 practice preview on web and check whether the stronger answer read the host organization before choosing structure.
+When your misses come from importing a favorite model into the wrong environment, use the PMP 2026 practice page on external practice and check whether the stronger answer read the host organization before choosing structure.